Many people may likely know that eggs are very healthy. Not only that, they’re also a great source of high quality protein.

-However, the protein content does depend on the size of the egg.
-Here’s how much protein different sizes of eggs contain (1):
+However, the protein content depends on the size of the egg.
+Here’s how much protein different sizes of eggs contain (

 Now let’s look at the protein content of different parts of the egg.

-The egg yolks are known to be where almost all the nutrients and fat are found.
+Egg yolks are where almost all the egg’s nutrients and fat are found.

-Summary: Both egg yolks and egg whites contain protein, although the whites contain slightly more.
+Both egg yolks and egg whites contain protein, but egg whites contain slightly more.

 Eggs are among the healthiest and most nutritious foods you can eat.